m-queszel/Dotfiles/README.md

-# My dotfiles for dwm, dwmblocks-async, st, and (eventually) nvim
+## My dotfiles for dwm, dwmblocks-async, st, and nvim
 ---
 These configuration files are by no means tidy, but they work.
 The primary purpose of this repository is to serve as a save point in case I break everything and need to go back.

-# Patches applied to dwm:
+## Patches applied to dwm:
 ---
 - statuscmd
 - alpha
 - attachaside
 - vanitygaps

-# Patches applied to st:
+## Patches applied to st:
 ---
 - alpha
 - undercurl
 - charoffsets

-# Installation:
+## Installation:

 `git clone https://github.com/m-queszel/Dotfiles` in any directory.
 `cp -r <directory>/dwm <destination>` (e.g., `cp -r /home/user/temp/dwm .config/dwm`)
 enter the new directory with the copied files and `sudo make clean install`

 - The status bar uses dwmblocks-async for better optimization.

+## Neovim

+Note that for Neovim, you must manually clone the [lsp repository](https://github.com/neovim/nvim-lspconfig) into your nvim directory.